oracleot/bb-quiz/README.md

 3. **Basic Programming** (5 questions) - Variables, loops, and conditions
 4. **Mathematical Logic** (5 questions) - Number patterns and computation
 5. **Debugging** (5 questions) - Identifying and fixing code issues

+## ⚙️ Admin Panel

+The quiz includes an admin panel for managing quiz settings:

+### Features

+- **Timer Configuration**: Set quiz duration (1-60 minutes) with robust input handling (clearing the field is allowed, no leading zeros)
+- **Secure Authentication**: Password-protected access
+- **Real-time Updates**: Changes apply to new quiz sessions immediately
+- **Activity Logging**: Track configuration changes with timestamps

+### Access

+1. Navigate to `/admin` or click the "Admin" link on the homepage
+2. Enter the admin password (configured via `ADMIN_PASSWORD` environment variable)
+3. Adjust timer settings as needed

+### Security Notes

+- Admin password should be changed from the default in production
+- Authentication tokens are stored locally for session management
+- Configuration changes are logged for audit purposes

 ## 🤝 Contributing